 Moreover, if the reflective mechanisms are to be capable of modifying or affecting the system-rather than just being powerful enough to model or describe it, as for example ubiquitously demonstrated in incompleteness and uncomputability proofs-then those structures, operations, and behaviour must be represented effectively, in two importantly distinct senses of that critical term.
 For starters, throughout the course of the system's operation, what is the case about the system, not just in general, but specifically what is going on at that very moment, must be presentable to the system using the system's own descriptive/representational resources.
-That is, as I put it in Smith (19...), the system must be capable of on-the-fly introspection.
+That is, as I put it in Smith (1986), the system must be capable of on-the-fly introspection.
 In addition, for the reflective deliberations to be of any use, they must be what I came to call causally connected in such a way as to support consequential intervention and action.
-Whether one takes the use of the words literally or metaphorically, that is, a reflective system must be capable of self-directed "perception" and "action"-must act, in Searle's phrasing, in ways that honour both world-to-word and word-to-world norms (though in both cases the "world," in 3Lisp's case, was restricted to the innards of the system itself in addition to associated mathematical entities).
-In sum: by itself, the goal of integrated control is strong enough to mandate effective, self-referential access to a system's representational structures.
-So from the outset, it was clear that a genuinely integrated representational system must be reflective-must honor the reflective integrity criterion.
+Whether one takes the use of the words literally or metaphorically, that is, a reflective system must be capable of selfdirected "perception" and "action"-must act, in Searle's phrasing, in ways that honour both world-to-word and word-toworld norms (though in both cases the "world," in 3Lisp's case, was restricted to the innards of the system itself in addition to associated mathematical entities).
+In sum: by itself, the goal of integrated control is strong enough to mandate effective,

-&lt;sup>22Varieties of Self-Reference," included as ch. "..." of Legacy.
+&lt;sup>22"Varieties of Self-Reference," Smith (1986).